ClearBlade/ClearBlade-Python-SDK/README.md

 # Set up callback functions
 def on_connect(client, userdata, flags, rc):
-    # When we connect to the broker, subscribe to the southernplayalisticadillacmuzik channel
+    # When we connect to the broker, subscribe to the southernplayalisticadillacmuzik topic
     client.subscribe("southernplayalisticadillacmuzik")

 def on_message(client, userdata, message):